malcolmw/ddcc/README.md

-# ddcc
+# ddcc - Double-difference cross-correlation
-Double-difference cross-correlation code using pyasdf.
+Parallel double-difference cross-correlation code based on [pyasdf](http://seismicdata.github.io/pyasdf).

 The aim of this code is to measure differential travel-times on large datasets via waveform cross-correlation for double-difference relocation of earthquakes.